 a) include overhead/indirect costs that exceed 10% of the total request amount b) exceed 25% of the organization’s annual operating budget for the most recent fiscal year (as shown on the most recent IRS Form 990)

 c) plan to use funds that will be managed or used outside the state to which they are applying

 d) include or request multi-year programs or commitments

 e) include a request to fund personnel expenses of more than 50% for any single program-related position (non-program related positions are considered overhead/indirect costs)

-During cycles 1 & 2, we will only accept applications from organizations requesting funding for programs within the scope of Focused Giving* areas.
-If your program falls outside the Focused Giving areas and in an area described below as Community Engagement**, you may apply in either cycle 3 or 4.
-However, application cycles 3 & 4 will also accept applications from the Focused Giving areas.
+During cycles 1 & 2, we will only accept applications from organizations requesting funding for programs within the scope of Hunger Relief.
+If your program falls outside of that category it belongs in the area described below as Community Engagement**, and you may apply in cycle 3..
+However, cycle 3 will also accept applications for Hunger Relief programming.

-*Focused Giving - Organizations seeking funding for programs focused on Hunger Relief & Healthy Eating, Career Opportunity and Disaster Preparedness can apply in either one of their state’s annual cycles.
+*Hunger Relief - Organizations seeking funding for programs focused on Hunger Relief, can apply in either one of their state’s annual cycles.

 Hunger Relief examples include food pantries, backpack programs, and SNAP outreach.

 **Community Engagement Giving - Organizations seeking funding for programs outside of Hunger Relief, and whose programs focus on the unmet needs of underserved low-income populations, can apply in cycles 3 only.